markocupic/composer-file-copier-plugin/README.md

 # Composer File Copier Plugin

-Let's assume you have developed a **composer package** and you want files from the package to be copied to a defined location in the local file system after each `composer update` and `composer install`, then this **composer plugin** can do this work for you.
+Let's assume you have developed a **composer package**, and you want files from the package to be copied to a defined location in the local file system after each `post-install-cmd` and `post-update-cmd`, then this **composer plugin** can do this work for you.

-The configuration is made with the extra key of the composer.json file of the respective composer package.
+The configuration is made inside the extra key of the composer.json of the respective composer package.

 > Note that this is a very **powerful but also dangerous tool** that can **delete directories** and **destroy your installation** if you do not care.

+### Installation

+`composer require markocupic/composer-file-copier-plugin`

-### Your package
+### Build your composer package
 ```
 <project_root>/
+├── app/
+├── public/
 └── vendor/
     └── code4nix/
         └── super-package/
+            ├── .github/
             ├── src/
+            ├── tests/
             ├── data/
-            │   ├── foo.txt # File to be copied after composer install/update
+            │   ├── foo.txt
+            │   ├── style.css
+            │   ├── config.yaml
-            │   ├── test1/
+            │   └── test1/
-            │   │   └── foo1.txt
+            │       ├── foo1.txt
+            │       ├── style1.css
+            │       ├── config1.yaml
             │       └── test2/
-            │       └── foo2.txt
+            │           ├── foo2.txt
-            ├── ...
+            │           ├── style2.css
+            │           └── config2.yaml
-            └── composer.json # Configuration is made here
+            └── composer.json    # configuration goes here!

 ```
 <small>Big thanks to https://tree.nathanfriend.io/ for sharing this fancy tree generator. :heart:</small>